 } |undefined) => <A, E, R>(self:Effect.Effect<...>) =>Effect.Effect<...> (+1overload)

-The validate function allows you to combine multiple effects,
+This function allows you to combine multiple effects, continuing through all

 @see ― zip for a version that stops at the first error.